ntvmb/ntvmb.github.io/docs/prs-format/project_rhythm_song/index.md

 1000 1010 2
 ```

 The above example creates a green-yellow chord with length 2 at timestamp `1000`.
 To create a 4-note chord, the fret mask would be `1111`.
 Avoid creating notes with a fret mask of `0000`; it will result in undefined behavior.
-Also avoid creating notes with a fret mask that any digit other than 0 or 1.
+Also avoid creating notes with a fret mask with any digit other than 0 or 1.
 Decimal representations of fret masks are not supported.
 Right: `12375 1001 0`
 Wrong: `12375 9 0`